Iamgold bolsters resources while building new mine

-TORONTO — Analysts say Iamgold Corp. is well positioned to build and ramp up production at its US$1.3-billion Cote Gold mine in northern Ontario thanks to a debt financing announced this week, a healthy cash balance and near-record gold prices.
+Toronto-based Iamgold Corp. is well positioned to build and ramp up production at its US$1.3-billion Cote Gold mine in northern Ontario thanks to a debt financing announced this week, a healthy cash balance and near-record gold prices, analysts say.

-The project groundbreaking ceremony goes today with Prime Minister Justin Trudeau and Ontario Premier Doug Ford in attendance at the site about 130 kilometres southwest of Timmins.
+The project groundbreaking ceremony was to be held Friday, with Prime Minister Justin Trudeau and Ontario Premier Doug Ford in attendance at the site about 130 kilometres southwest of Timmins.

 Earlier this week, Toronto-based Iamgold announced it would raise US$450 million by issuing notes due in 2028, using the cash to repurchase US$400 million in notes due in 2025, with the rest for general corporate purposes.

-National Bank analyst Mike Parkin says the financing, along with its holdings of US$832 million in cash at the end of the second quarter and manageable debt levels, provide plenty of room for the project to be constructed, start producing in 2023 and grow its output to design levels.
+The financing, along with its holdings of US$832 million in cash at the end of the second quarter and manageable debt levels, provide plenty of room for the project to reach its potential, said National Bank analyst Mike Parkin in a report.

+"In our view, this pushes out the debt due date well beyond the expected start up of the Cote Gold project (2023), allowing, in our view, more than sufficient time to ramp up the project to design levels before any debt becomes a current liability," he said.

 Gold prices, meanwhile, have fallen back from record levels above US$2,000 per ounce in August but remain strong.